PowerShell/PowerShell/docs/building/macos.md

 Environment
 ===========

-You will want [Homebrew](http://brew.sh/), the missing package manager for OS X.
+You will want [Homebrew](http://brew.sh/), the missing package manager for macOS.
-Once installed, follow the same instructions to download and install a self-hosted copy of PowerShell on your OS X machine, and use`Start-PSBootstrap` to install the dependencies.
+Once installed, follow the same instructions to download and install a self-hosted copy of PowerShell on your macOS machine, and use`Start-PSBootstrap` to install the dependencies.

 The `Start-PSBootstrap` function does the following: